Sommyj1/Email-Composer-UI/README.md

 ## Email Composer UI

-Overview
-The Email Composer UI is a user interface component designed to facilitate the creation and composition of email messages within an application.
-This README.md file provides comprehensive documentation to help developers understand, integrate, and customize the Email Composer UI component.
+The Email Composer UI is a versatile user interface component designed to streamline the process of composing and sending emails within a web application.
+This component leverages HTML, CSS, and JavaScript for the front-end implementation, while the back-end functionalities, such as sending emails and handling data, are powered by Python and API integrations.

 ## Table of Contents

 Installation

-Usage
-Features
+•	Features

+•	Technologies Used

+•	Getting Started

+•	Front-end

+•	Back-end

-Configuration
+•	Configuration

-Styling
-Events
+•	Usage

+•	API Integration

-Examples
+•	Examples

-Contributing
+•	Contributing

-License
+•	License

 ## Installation
 The Email Composer UI can be easily integrated into this project.

 To install the Email Composer UI component, follow these steps:

 Download the Email Composer UI files.